padesplaces/ada2017/project/README.md

 - Is there a certain genre(s) more covered than other genres ?
 - Do artists tend to cover songs from other genres than their own or not ?

-We are thinking of integrating a "song story" where we follow a song through its different cover versions
+We are thinking of integrating a "song story" where we follow a song through its different cover versions.

 ### Dataset